Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 One thing should be clear: when the use of any substance gets to the point where a counselor needs to be involved, it’s definitely a problem.

-How Substance Abuse Counseling Has Become the Key Response to America’s Addiction Crisis… and the Job Everyone is Talking About
+How Substance Abuse Counseling Has Become America’s Key Response

 When you get right down to it, substance abuse counselors are a lifeline for millions of Americans who are experiencing a substance use disorder.